How to Write a YouTube Video Script: A Step-by-Step Guide

 Once you’ve pinpointed your topic, lay out the overall structure of your video.

-To make your video as engaging as possible, address your audience directly – use “I” and “you” instead of third-person pronouns or, worse, passive voice.
+To make your video as engaging as possible, address your viewers directly – use “I” and “you” instead of third-person pronouns or, worse, passive voice.

 In terms of length, there are no hard-and-fast rules.
 Just keep it as short as possible and as long as necessary.
 As a rule of thumb, though, 125-150 words will usually make for one minute of audio.